johnpeart/johnpeart.github.io/src/posts/blogpost/2022-12-24-2022-resolutions-review.md

 Having spent the final three months of 2021 looking a new job, I started the year by landing in one by accident.
 By March, that project was cancelled, and I was on the hunt for another.
 By July, I'd landed in my second role of 2022; a role that, thankfully, appears a bit more stable.

-In parallel, in March, I decided I was fed up of paying someone else's mortgage and took the leap to get one of my own.
+In parallel, in March, I decided I was fed up of paying someone else’s mortgage and took the leap to get one of my own.
 That purchase was meant to complete by July.
 Instead, it completed in October and I moved to my new home.

 So 2022 started with job chaos.
 It ended filled with home-buying and moving chaos.